-The school's Mobile Phone Policy 2023 allows mobile phones to be brought into school but for Years 7-11 they must be locked in a Yondr pouch all day while on school premises; and sixth formers may only use their phones under certain prescribed circumstances.
+The school's Mobile Phone Policy 2023 allows mobile phones to be brought into school but for Years 7-11 they must be locked in a Yondr pouch all day while on school premises; and sixth formers may only use their phones under certain circumstances prescribed the school's mobile phone policy (section 4).
 If a staff member reasonably believes that the mobile phone policy has been breached, then the mobile phone may additionally be searched for as a Banned Item in line with Section 9 below.